Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 **Description**
 ~~~~~~~~~~~~~~~

 Constructs a HttpClient object.
-The Marco “PROXY_ENABLED” is defined and currently disabled as introduces a dependency on DNS.h in Ethernet.
+The Marco "PROXY_ENABLED" is defined and currently disabled as introduces a dependency on DNS.h in Ethernet.

 **Syntax**
 ~~~~~~~~~~